Arisstath/roblox-dissector/README.md

 [![Release v0.7.5beta](https://img.shields.io/badge/release-v0.7.5beta-blue.svg)](https://github.com/Gskartwii/roblox-dissector/releases)
 [![Discord Chat](https://img.shields.io/discord/564392147038502912)](https://discord.gg/zPbprKb)

 Sala is a suite of tools to aid developers, hackers\* and designers in understanding the internal workings of Roblox networking.
-Currently, Sala development is entering the beta stage.
+Currently, Sala is in beta.
 Contributions are welcome.
 Check out the GitHub Wiki for documentation.

 \* The word “hacker” is used here in the same sense as Atom is a “hackable” editor.